b-45/Algorithms/README.md

 ***

 ### Problem Statement
-Write a script that prints the number 1 to n, however for multiples 3 print "fizz", for multiples of 5 - print "buzz" and finally for multiples of 3 and 5 - print "fizbuzz".
+Write a script that prints the number 1 to n, however for multiples of 3 - print "fizz", for multiples of 5 - print "buzz" and finally for multiples of 3 and 5 - print "fizbuzz".

 ### Pseudocode
 - declare a function and give it a number as parameter
 - write a for loop to iterate from 1 to n
-- write multiple if else statements
+- write multiple `else if` statements
 - condition 1 checks if n modulo 3 and n modulo 5 equals 0 then console log 'fizzbuzz'
 - condition 2 checks if n modulo 3 equals 0 then console log 'fizz'
 - condition 3 checks if n modulo 5 equals 0 then console log 'buzz'
-- else console log number
+- else console log any number outside of the aforementioned conditions

 ### Code
 ```